TJOSERAFAEL/TSP-CUDA/README.md

 # TSP-CUDA
-Travelling salesman problem in CUDA using permutations to obtaion better sub-optimal solutions.
+Travelling salesman problem in CUDA using permutations to obtain better sub-optimal solutions.
 Sample files for input are in cities directory